-The servicer will establish and maintain the spread account as a trust bank account in the name of the indenture trustee for the benefit of the noteholders and the certificateholders.
-On the closing date, we will make an initial deposit into the spread account of \$19,392,461.90, which is 2.25% of the aggregate Contract Value of the receivables as of the cutoff date.
+The servicer will establish and maintain the spread account as a trust bank account in the name of the trust for the benefit of the trust.
+On the closing date, we will make an initial deposit into the spread account of \$16,820,202.59, which is 2.25% of the aggregate Contract Value of the receivables as of the cutoff date.
 On each payment date, the servicer will transfer additional amounts into the spread account to the extent that the balance in that account would otherwise be less than the Specified Spread Account Balance, and funds are available for that purpose after other higher priority distributions.